Skip to content

 The Boeing 777-300 is known as the 777-300 Stretched version because it has a total length of 242 feet, which is 33.25 ft extra lengthier from earlier versions.

-Boeing designed this largest passenger plane to extend by 20% resulting in 60 extra seats, 75 to 451 in a two-class configuration (economy & business class), or total capacity 550 in an all-economy class.
+Boeing designed this largest passenger plane to extend by 20%, resulting in 60 extra seats, 75 to 451 in a two-class configuration (economy & business class), or a total capacity of 550 in an all-economy class.

 3. Boeing 747-400